There are 2 ways to charge a client for a damaged item:

 Next go to the Billing tab and click Capture Payment.
 You will see a drop down showing you any previously charged cards on that project and you can process the charge yourself.

-Caution though that charging cards without explicit authorization or at least contractual language giving you the right to do so may make you vulnerable to a chargeback (which we charge a $15 fee for per occurrence)
+Caution: charging cards without explicit authorization or at least contractual language giving you the right to do so may make you vulnerable to a chargeback (Stripe charges a $15 fee for per occurrence).